The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Introduction

 The proper description of the stress-energy tensor in the mathematically rigorous framework paved the way for new cosmological investigations on the SCE.
 Dappiaggi, Fredenhagen and Pinamonti~\cite{dappiaggi-fredenhagen-pinamonti} investigated the stability of the SCE on FLRW spacetimes using certain effective large-mass approximations of the quantum state.
 As a major milestone in the mathematical theory of the SCE, Pinamonti proved the existence of solutions for the trace equation for short times in the conformally coupled case for certain states defined on past null infinities~\cite{pinamonti}.
 This has been significantly extended by Pinamonti and one of us~\cite{pinamonti-siemssen} to full solutions of the SCE on FLRW spacetimes, including the energy constraint with initial values specified on a Cauchy surface, but still limited to the conformally coupled scalar field, and a particular choice of renormalization parameters and quantum state.
-Other recent work related to the SCE include: \cite{nicolai}, where numerical solutions to the equations presented here are analyzed; \cite{paolo}, where yet another approach to solving the SCE is developed; \cite{juarez=aubry-miramontes-sudarsky}, where a simplified semiclassical problem is studied as an initial value problem.
+Other recent work related to the SCE include: \cite{nicolai}, where numerical solutions to the equations presented here are analyzed; \cite{paolo}, where yet another approach to solving the SCE is developed; \cite{juarez=aubry-miramontes-sudarsky}, where a simplified semiclassical problem is studied as an initial value problem; \cite{sanders} and \cite{juarez=aubry:static}, where solutions in static spacetimes are analyzed.

-We remark that in this paper we deal with the SCE without a classical background field.
-However, as background fields are important in inflationary cosmology (see e.g.~\cite{hack:book,mukhanov:book,weinberg}, we give remarks on the minor changes that are needed to include background fields without changing the results of our paper.
+We remark that in this paper we deal with the SCE without a classical Klein--Gordon field.
+However, as such a field can be important in inflationary cosmology (see e.g.~\cite{hack:book,mukhanov:book,weinberg}, we give remarks on the minor changes that are needed to include it without changing the results of our paper.